itesdahl/RIFF220/README.md

-### Extrusions for the bed assy in my build with a 220x220 passive base plate and a 214x214 24V heat bed)
+### Extrusions for the bed assy in my build with a 220x220 base plate and a 214x214 24V heat bed)
 - 1x2020 240mm center
 - 1x2020 220mm front